Ukraine crisis: How successful were India's repatriation efforts? | DW | 11.03.2022

 India's stance prompted criticism, with opponents calling for sterner action against India's long-standing ally, Russia.

-India instead concentrated efforts on repatriating its citizens and providing humanitarian aid — but that too has come under fire.
+India instead concentrated its efforts on repatriating its citizens and providing humanitarian aid — but that, too, has come under fire.

 Medical student Naveen SG from the Indian state of Karnataka was killed during shelling by Russian forces in Ukraine.